Course Numbering Policy

 Experimental Course Policy

 Experimental courses are numbered as 199 (introductory), 399 (advanced), and 599 (graduate).
-They may be offered as variable credit (1-4 credits) with permission of the program’s faculty and the appropriate school dean.
+They may be offered as variable credit (1-4 credits) with permission of the program’s faculty and the Academic Dean’s Office.
 Any experimental course topic may be offered no more than twice.
 This policy includes offering an experimental course more than twice with an alteration to the course title or offering the same course topic at a different course level.
 If a topic is to be regularly offered, then it needs to proceed through the curriculum process and become a course listed in the catalog.
-Department Chairs and the relevant Dean’s Office shall enforce this policy.
+Department Chairs and the Academic Dean’s Office shall enforce this policy.